Andonome/judgement/areas.md

-# Areas and Rulers
+## Area

 Welcome to Fenestra.
 Let's look around.

-## This is a land of...

-(1D6)
+### Features of the Land

+- Imagine a circle spanning your page
+- Draw 6 points along the circle, evenly spaced.
+- Label them 1-6.
+- Roll 1D6 and draw mountains around point *N*.
+- Draw hills outside of the mountains, towards the two nearby points.
+- Take the opposite point - this is the water.
+Roll 1D6 to find out what type of watery area this is:
+- Roll 1D6 to find out the type of water:
+    1. Swamp.
-1. rolling hills
+    1. Lake.
-2. impenetrable forest
-3. coastal beaches
-4. open planes
-5. swampland
-6. an archipelago
+    1. Large lake, which also covers the centre of the map.
+    1. Sea, extending to the edge of the map.
+    1. Sea, which extends to the centre of the map, then the edge.
+    1. Vast sea.
+It borders the next numbered point, and covers everything until the edge of the map.
+- Add 2D6-4 islands to your water.
+Draw each one smaller than the last.
+- Roll 1D6 - this point has a road leading out to other lands.
+Draw it with a dotted line.

+All the land is covered in trees, but do not draw them.

+## Towns and Rivers

+### Adding Towns

+- Roll 4D6 and add a town to every point which comes up on the dice.
+Ignore repeats.
+    - Draw a small circle to indicate the town.
+    - Towns on mountains indicate dwarves.
+- Draw a river from the mountains to each town.
+- Extend the rivers from the town to the water, touching every numbered point on the way.
+- For each town, roll 1D6 and add that many walled villages around it.
+    - Roll 1D6 for each walled village.
+It sits 1D6 miles from its town.
+Draw a dotted line to indicate the road.
+    - Each walled town sits next to water or rivers, as evenly spaced from each other as possible.
+    - If you roll an even number, the settlement has a road to the next (after the last number, comes the first).
+- Take each island-covered area, and add up to 1D6 settlements.
+    - If the islands lie by a point with a town, connect them.

-## Ruled by...
+### It is Ruled by...

-(1D6)

-1. 1D3 + 2 factions, each ready to kill the others (re-roll on this table with +1)
+For each town, roll 1D6 to determine its ruler.

+1. Multiple warring factions - roll twice more, with +1 to the first roll.
 2. a warlord, amassing an army to expand their power
-4. an opulent noble who demands half the wealth of all who enter
+3. an opulent noble who demands 20% tithes from all who enter
-3. a sorcerer king with no experience or business ruling
+4. a sorcerer king with no experience or business ruling
-3. a lich who demands all the dead in the area
+5. a lich who demands all the dead in the area
 6. a spoilt noble who has never seen a peasant
 7. A deceptive thieves' guild, with fingers in every pie

-## Dominated by...

-(add both dice)

-2. Gnomes
-3. Dwarves
-4. Elves
-5. or more; Humans
+### Relations

+For each town, roll 1D6 to determine the relation between it and the next town.

+1. War - Armies will clash soon.
+Draw 1D3 military outposts around each one.
+1. Bitter - they do not trade or speak.
+1. Neutral - draw a road connecting them, if none exists.
+1. Trading - draw a road between them, going through any walled towns.
+1. Allies - draw a road between them and place a Lonely Tavern upon it.
+1. Fierce allies - if one goes to war, the other will too.

-## Famous for...
+### Famous for...

-(roll another die and add it, twice)
+For each town, roll 1D6 and add the number of walled village and island settlements around it.

-3. Cartographers
+2. Cartographers
-4. Deadly and magical plants
+3. Deadly and magical plants
-5. Beast Arenas
+4. Beast Arenas
-6. Trackers
+5. Trackers
-7. White rock
+6. White rock
+7. Jousting
-8. Market artefacts
+8. Catacombs
-9. Catacombs
+9. Craftsmen
-10. Craftsmen
+10. Demihuman suburbs
 11. Bards
 12. Library
 13. Witchery
 14. Bath houses
 15. Horses
-16. Jousting
-17. Corrupt guards
+16. Corrupt guards
+17. Massive ships
-18. Demihuman suburbs
+18. Pirates

 *Mark your settlement on a piece of paper, and note its features*

-## They call it...
+### They call it...

 Select a name by combining what everyone knows it for, with the type of land.